 In a radio interview broadcast before the film’s screening, director Rogers made clear that his film should not be seen as an “anti-police” documentary, but that when incidents like the Lopez shooting occur and investigations are held by other law enforcement agencies that “the public is right to question the credibility of what they’re being told.”

-Having seen the film, I would say Rogers’ film is not so much an “anti-police” documentary as it is an “anti-police culture” documentary, particularly the “circle the wagons” culture that usually accompanies an officer-involved shooting.
+Having seen the film, I would say Rogers’ film is not so much an “anti-police” documentary as it is an “anti-police culture” documentary, particularly the “circle the wagons” mentality that usually accompanies an officer-involved shooting.
 It’s the type of documentary that questions why Deputy Gelhaus was allowed to huddle with his union representative and lawyer for six hours in a hotel room before answering investigator’s questions while the Lopez family was questioned about their son’s possible gang activities and behavioral issues before being told their son was dead.
 It questions why a Santa Rosa Police Department investigator notified Gelhaus that he was being interviewed “as a victim.”
 It questions Gelhaus’s fitness for duty with testimony by an individual who states that Gelhaus drew his weapon on him during a routine traffic stop.
 It questions the lack of oversight of law enforcement and highlights the need for independent review.

 In its most disturbing sequence (of several disturbing sequences), it questions the culture of the Sheriff’s Office that employed Deputy Gelhaus and that sanctioned a process they referred to as “yard counseling” but what video recordings show was the systematic abuse of prisoners in the County Jail.
 The video of masked, military-garbed thugs in black beating up a prisoner is something that I would have expected to be released by Amnesty International after being smuggled out of an Eastern European Communist bloc nation, not from the center of California’s bucolic wine country.
 The “counseling”, apparently in practice for decades, was discontinued after a lawsuit was filed on behalf of inmates that was eventually settled for $1.7 million.